On the Fate of Little Red Dots: Introduction

 \section{Introduction}

 The \textit{James Webb} Space Telescope (JWST) revolutionized our vision of the early universe, detecting z $>$ 14 galaxies (e.g., R. Naidu et al. 2025), and uncovering a new population of high-redshift sources that had eluded earlier telescopes: the Little Red Dots (LRDs; D. D. Kocevski et al. 2023; Y. Harikane et al. 2023; J. Matthee et al. 2024), which are characterized to be extremely compact and red.
-More striking, detections of LRDs concentrate only in the redshift range 4 $<$ z $<$ 8 (D. D. Kocevski et al. 2025), making this population of galaxies observable during a cosmic period of only $\lesssim$ 1 Gyr, i.e. less than one orbital period for a Milky Way-type galaxy (comparable in stellar mass to the most massive LRDs), thus appearing as almost transitory objects even for galactic timescales and certainly, for cosmological ones.
+More striking, detections of LRDs concentrate only in the redshift range 4 $<$ z $<$ 8 ( Akins et al. 2024; D. D. Kocevski et al. 2025), making this population of galaxies observable during a cosmic period of only $\lesssim$ 1 Gyr, i.e. less than one orbital period for a Milky Way-type galaxy (comparable in stellar mass to the most massive LRDs), thus appearing as almost transitory objects even for galactic timescales and certainly, for cosmological ones.
+LRDs population is roughly 100 times more abundant than UV-selected quasars at z $>$ 4 (Akins et al. 2024; D. D. Kocevski et al. 2025), but individual LRDs and their analogs have only been discovered in small numbers at z $\leq$ 4, being their number density a matter of intense research (Ma et al 2025; Zhuang et al 2025).

-Two main interpretations has been suggested for LRDs, each peculiar and not previously observed before JWST.
+Two main interpretations have been suggested for LRDs, each peculiar and not previously observed before JWST, resembling the puzzle raised in the 1960s by the discovery of the quasars.
 The first one, that LRDs host a super-Massive Black Hole (MBH) at their centers due to the presence of broad Balmer emission lines (R. Maiolino et al. 2024; J. E. Greene et al. 2024).
 However, most LRDs are undetected in X-rays, even in deep stacking analyses (T. T. Ananna et al. 2024; F. Pacucci \& R. Narayan 2024; P. Madau \& F. Haardt 2024; R. Maiolino et al. 2025).
 Assuming that the black holes still are present, they seem to be over-massive respect to their host (F. Pacucci et al. 2023; K. Inayoshi \& K. Ichikawa 2024; E. Durodola et al. 2025), compared to the masses expected from extrapolating the local relations (J. Magorrian et al. 1998, L. Ferrarese \& D. Merritt 2000; K. Gebhardt et al. 2000).